raporter1992/3dPrinting-Calibrated-Filament-Profiles/README.md

 ## Repository Contents

-Filament profiles are organized hierarchically — first by printer, then by nozzle, then by filament:
+Filament profiles are organized hierarchically — first by printer, then by nozzle, then by filament.
+Supporting evidence (test-print G-code and photos) is kept in a single `evidence/` folder per printer/nozzle combination, organized by filament:

 ```
 /<Printer>/<Nozzle>/<Filament>/
+/<Printer>/<Nozzle>/evidence/<Filament>/
 ```

 For example:

 ```
-/Core-One/0.4mm/PolyLite-PETG/
-/MK4S/0.6mm-HF/PolyLite-PETG/
+/Core-One/0.4mm/Polymaker-PETG/
+/Core-One/0.4mm/evidence/Polymaker-PETG/
+/MK4S/0.6mm-HF/Polymaker-PETG/
+/MK4S/0.6mm-HF/evidence/Polymaker-PETG/
 ```

-Each filament folder contains the calibrated `.ini` profile for that specific printer/nozzle/filament combination.
+Each filament folder contains the calibrated `.ini` profile and a changelog for that specific printer/nozzle/filament combination.
+The corresponding `evidence/<Filament>/` folder holds the G-code and photo used to validate that profile version.

 ---